-4.7.1 SENSORY-RICH ENVIRONMENT

-The preschool classroom is a sensory-rich environment and it includes numerous objects and organisms with which the students can interact.
+4.7.1 Sensory-Rich Environment The preschool classroom is a sensory-rich environment and it includes numerous objects and organisms with which the students can interact.
 Opportunities are provided throughout the day for children to use their senses for observing and learning about objects, events, and organisms.
 Instructional staff helps children to perform simple investigations and to describe their observations.

-The preschool classroom is a sensory-rich environment, and it includes numerous objects and organisms with which the students can interact.
+§ Standard met: The preschool classroom is a sensory-rich environment, and it includes numerous objects and organisms with which the students can interact.
 Opportunities are provided throughout the day for children to use their senses for observing and learning about objects, events, and organisms.
 Instructional staff helps children to perform simple investigations and to describe their observations.

-One or more of the following are true: The preschool classroom is not a sensory-rich environment; it does not include numerous objects and organisms with which the students can interact; opportunities are not provided throughout the day for children to use their senses for observing and learning about objects, events, and organisms; and instructional staff do not help children to perform simple investigations and to describe their observations.
+Standard not met: One or more of the following are true: The preschool classroom is not a sensory-rich environment; it does not include numerous objects and organisms with which the students can interact; opportunities are not provided throughout the day for children to use their senses for observing and learning about objects, events, and organisms; and instructional staff do not help children to perform simple investigations and to describe their observations.

+4.8 Social Studies--Core Knowledge

-4.8 SOCIAL STUDIES--CORE KNOWLEDGE RATIONALE
+RATIONALE